microsoft/TypeScript-Node-Starter/README.md

 ## Questions?

-For any questions, please send and email to [jatupon@softenstorm.com](mailto:jatupon@softenstorm.com).
+For any questions, please send an email to [jatupon@softenstorm.com](mailto:jatupon@softenstorm.com).